junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The wild land of the west is plain and straightforward, so it is how it makes them.
 No more lies, no more secrets.
 No more hide and seek, no more chase and run.

-Cas confesses, the deal with the demon, the war with the archangel, the messy things among angels, all the concerns and worries, all the things he thought he can contain in his head, they flood out under the moonlight in the wild west land, in front of Dean's eyes.
+Cas confesses, the deal with the demon, the war with the archangel, the messy things among angels, the friends and enemies, all the concerns and worries, all the things he thought he can contain in his head, they flood out under the moonlight in the wild west land, in front of Dean's eyes.

 The wind and sand hear them, the night is long and quiet.

 Cas breathes out, waiting for a furious blow.
 Only to find Dean's look intense, but not angry.

 "We'll figure this out, together."
 He says.
-Then, "Now lets pick Sam up and go home."
+Then, "Now lets pick Sam up and go home first."

 <br>

-So they did.
+So they do.

-They find Sam in Samuel's place, the two adding extra sigils to the hut.
-Occasionally, they lean over a sigil on one of the books, then start arguing the correct interpretation.
+They find Sam in Samuel's place, the two of them are adding extra sigils to the hut.
+They argue a lot, just like all the familiar bickering with Bobby.
+The squabbles are sour and bitter, but funny in its own way.
+Their heads leaning close over a sigil on one of the books, immediately start arguing the correct interpretation.
+They paint the symbol together, doing some ritual and magical experiments.
+Unsurprised to see it not working.
 Then they move on to test the next theory.
+The bottle of whiskey on Samuel's writing desk is emptied, there are two glasses there.

-Sam hates to leave as much as back when he was still at school and when Dean or their dad had to tell him they're moving again.
+Sam hates to leave as much as back when he was still at school and Dean or their dad had to tell him they're moving again.

 Sam purses his mouth as his protest, patting Samuel on the shoulder at the time of farewell.